UFUG2601-CPP-Programming/Fall2024Lab/lab00/c++_env/windows.md

 # Windows C++ Environment Setup Tutorial
 For Windows users, we recommend two free and lightweight softwares as the C++ development environments: Visual Studio Code (VS Code) and Code::Blocks.
 Here are the key features of these two softwares:
 **Visual Studio Code (VS Code)**
-1. Can be configued to support almost every major programming language including C/C++, Python, Java, etc.
+1. It contains many useful plugins and can be configued to support almost every major programming language including C/C++, Python, Java, etc.
 1. The C/C++ environment in Windows may be a little difficult to be configured.

 **Code::Blocks**
-1. Can only support C/C++ and Fortran.
+1. It can only support C/C++ and Fortran.
 1. The C/C++ easy is easy to set up.
 You can choose anyone of them according to your preference.
 You can also use other C++ development tools, such as Visual Studio, Eclipse, etc.